A systematic variational approach to band theory in a quantum computer: Results

 \section{Results}

-To demonstrate our procedure, we consider a basic model for a material in a simple cubic lattic structure (see Fig.~\ref{fig:Po:SVM}).
+To demonstrate our procedure, we consider a basic model for a crystal in a simple cubic lattic structure (see Fig.~\ref{fig:Po:SVM}).
 Each atom has $s$, $p_x$, $p_y$, and $p_z$ orbitals ($M=4$), with a large energy gap between the $s$ and $p$ orbitals, and comparatively small hopping parameters between neighboring $s$ and $p$ orbitals.
-This may be considered a rough model for elemental Polonium, although more accurate models should take into account relativistic effects and Coulomb interaction between orbitals located on the same atom.\cite{Min_2006,Silva_2017} The exact eigenenergies of our model at specific k-points along a high-symmetry path are calculated using standard linear algebraic techniques to diagonalize the matrix elements in Eq.~\ref{eq:H:matrix}.
+This is the simplest three-dimensional periodic system accommodating multiple orbitals per atom, and the required number of qubits (one qubit per orbital, plus one ancilla qubit to implement QPE) fits nicely onto IBM's open-access five-qubit machines.
+It may also be considered a rough model for elemental Polonium, although more accurate models should take into account relativistic effects and Coulomb interaction between orbitals located on the same atom.\cite{Min_2006,Silva_2017} The exact eigenenergies of our model at specific k-points along a high-symmetry path are calculated using standard linear algebraic techniques to diagonalize the matrix elements in Eq.~\ref{eq:H:matrix}.
 We compare this band structure to the results from the quantum algorithm presented in Section~\ref{sec:Method} in four different levels of simulation: \begin{enumerate} \item \textbf{Statevector} - quantum operations are simulated with unitary matrices, and expectation values are calculated exactly. \item \textbf{Sampling} - expectation values are now calculated by sampling from a probability distribution. \item \textbf{Noisy} - quantum operations and measurements are now applied with an error rate drawn from real quantum devices. \item \textbf{Calibrated} - the same noisy simulator is used, but classical post-processing steps are applied to mitigate the error. \end{enumerate} We also present preliminary results from IBM quantum devices.